 I came to know about brownies fairly recently, about 10-12 years back.
 Before that the only brownies I knew were the ones that praned around with pixies in Enid Blyton.

 Many readers had written in or commented that I use coconut milk a great deal and that they find it difficult to make their own, especially those who like me will not use the canned versions.
 I have tried to minimise the effort here.
-The change surprisingly is even better and the idea has come to stay in this blog and you will find it being used more often.

 Recipe: Vegan mocha walnut brownies